LuisGC/blog/content/2018/01/things-that-Java-developers-really-need-to-know.md

 OK, it's not my case but if you already know everything that I mentioned (or so you think) let me give some bonus recommendations:

-* As a proficient Java developer stay in the backend.
-Do not fall on the dark side by programming front.
+* As a **proficient** Java developer, you should consider staying in the backend.
+Do not fall on the dark side by programming front, there is plenty of fun and complexity in the back.

 * Dive deep into performance and fine tuning.